Metropolitan Community Church: History

-The MCC has grown since then to have a presence in 37 countries with 222 affiliated churches.
-The largest presence is found in the United States, followed by Canada.
-The denomination continues to grow: In 2010, El Mundo reported that the first MCC congregation in Spain would be established in Madrid in October.
-If successfully established, the MCC would’ve been the first recognized church in Spain to officially solemnize same-sex marriages.
-An MCC congregation was not permanently established in Madrid in 2010, it is unclear why however.
-In 2018, the first religiously affiliated same-sex wedding recorded in Spain was performed by a vicar of the Lutheran Church of Sweden.
-The Lutheran Church of Sweden and the MCC are in partial communion with each other and the vicar is stationed in Spain on a long term 5 year mission.
-Despite these facts he cannot legally officiate any wedding wherein either party is a Spanish citizen and can only perform ceremonies in which at least one participant is a Swedish citizen.
-Later that year an MCC congregation finally opened in Madrid.
-As of 2020, the MCC website describes their “emerging” congregation in Madrid as thriving and expanding.
-When or if this congregation has performed any LGBTQ weddings is unclear however.
+During this early period of expansion, a congregation of the MCC formed in New Orleans.
+Services were initially held in the UpStairs Lounge, a well-known gay bar.
+The church was struck by tragedy when the UpStairs Lounge suffered an arson attack in 1973.
+The Reverend Bill Larson and a number of parishioners were killed in the blaze.

 In 1972 Freda Smith became the first female minister in MCC, and was the first woman elected to the Board of Elders in 1973 at the fourth general conference in Atlanta, when the Board of Elders was expanded from four members to seven.
 Later MCC adopted gender inclusive language in its worship services.

+After opening churches in Toronto, Canada and London, England in 1973, the association became international in 1974.
+The largest presence is found in the United States, followed by Canada.

-Perry served as moderator of the fellowship until 2005, when Nancy Wilson was elected moderator by the General Conference; she was formally installed in a special service at the Washington National Cathedral in Washington, D.C. on October 29, 2005.
+Perry served as moderator of the fellowship until 2005, when Nancy Wilson was elected moderator by the General Conference; she was formally installed in a special service at the Washington National Cathedral in Washington, D.C., on October 29, 2005.
 She is only the second person, and the first woman, to serve as moderator.